About us

 - You can find Wylam on the banks of the River Tyne surrounded by beautiful green countryside.
 The village has plenty of walking trails to enjoy.

 - Wylam has a strong sense of community, with many local events and activities throughout the year.
-The village has a range of community groups and organisations, including sports clubs, arts groups, and charities.
 Places like the Wylam Institute, the Falcon Centre and the Wylam Community Playing Fields bring people together creating a welcoming and friendly atmosphere.
+Within a few minutes walk from us you can find 4 decent pubs, a bistro, a cafe and an artisan pizzeria.

 We love living here because Wylam offers a perfect balance of natural beauty, historical significance, community spirit, and convenience.